pjankiewicz/pjankiewicz.github.io/blog/posts_md/zen-coding.md

 ## Data Structures and Functions — Simple Examples

-Example of a data structure:
+Example of a data structure (single file):

 ```rust
 //!
 Represents a rectangle defined by its width and height.